 Who We Are

-Siri Carpenter (Co-founder and co-editor) is an award-winning freelance science journalist and former features editor at Discover magazine.
+Siri Carpenter (Co-founder and editor-in-chief) is an award-winning freelance science journalist and former features editor at Discover magazine.
 Her work has appeared in The New York Times, The Los Angeles Times, O, the Oprah Magazine, Science, Science Careers, Scientific American Mind, Prevention, and many others.
 She is also the first author of Visualizing Psychology (2007, John Wiley & Sons), a psychology textbook for undergraduates.
 She lives in Madison, Wisconsin.

-Jeanne Erdmann (Co-founder and co-editor) is a freelance medical science journalist based near St. Louis, Missouri.
+Jeanne Erdmann (Co-founder and editor-at-large) is a freelance medical science journalist based near St. Louis, Missouri.
 She loves to write about the adventures of cells as they go about their day, building bone; fending off cancer; chatting with bacteria; fighting viruses.
 Her work has appeared in Slate, the Washington Post, Nature, Nature Medicine, the St. Louis Post-Dispatch, the HHMI Bulletin, Science News, ScientificAmerican.com, Chemistry & Biology, and Cure. ……………………………